software-gardening/almanack/src/book/_posters/2025/readme.md

 ## Poster Details

-Poster dimensions will be within (but may not exactly match) SBI2 2023's maximum specifications: `91" wide x 44.75” high`.
+The poster boards provided will be 32”Hx54”W.

 ## Poster development